UNECE HLG-MOS Open-Source Software Charter for Official Statistics

 Rationale

-Re-using generic statistical software in the official statistics community is not always easy due to differences in statistical processes, technological environments, and way of working.
-Testing our software on functionality and security and packaging our software with good documentation is of utter importance as it improves the chances of re-use.
-General purpose package management systems offer versioning and documentation facilities to exchange generic statistical software.
-The use of such packaging systems helps maintain complex statistical processes and guarantee high-quality official statistics.
+Re-using generic statistical software in the official statistics community is not always easy due to differences in statistical processes, technological environments, and ways of working.
+Testing our software for functionality and security and packaging our software with good documentation is of utmost importance as it improves the chances of reuse.
+General purpose package management systems offer versioning and documentation facilities to share generic statistical software.
+The use of such packaging systems helps to maintain complex statistical processes and ensure high-quality official statistics.

 Implications

-This means that we invest in testing, security scans, packaging and documentation to enable re-use.
+This means that we invest in testing, security scanning, packaging and documentation to enable reuse.
 Security patches are applied as soon as possible.
-Documentation is designed from the viewpoint of a statistical user, keeping it concise, understandable but also complete and covering at least the basic functionality and a complete API reference.
+Documentation is designed from the point of view of a statistical user, keeping it concise, understandable but also complete and covering at least the basic functionality and a complete API reference.
 Packaging is a key success criterion for open source projects.
-Larger projects should adopt modern approaches such as containerisation, automate as much as possible, and smaller projects can follow these practices.
-Every package is downloadable without registration, is installable with minimal efforts and has a minimal viable example that can be executed.
+Larger projects should adopt modern approaches such as containerisation, automating as much as possible.
+Smaller projects may also follow these practices.
+Each package is downloadable without registration, can be installed with minimal effort, and has a minimal viable example that can be executed.
 Dependencies are managed and minimised as much as possible .
 Versioning is implemented according to the principles of the respective package exchange platform with a preference for semantic versioning.
 Security patches are implemented with priority.
-For individual NSI this means that published OSS software is maintained and updated according to the policies of the relevant platforms, e.g. CRAN.
-International Organisations should play an active role in knowledge exchange on test, package and documentation policies in their domain of expertise.
+For individual NSOs this means that published OSS software is maintained and updated according to the policies of the relevant platforms, e.g., CRAN.
+International organisations should play an active role in sharing knowledge about testing and packaging, as well as documentation policies in their domain of expertise.

 6. Choose permissive